Berdmore's ground squirrel

-Berdmore's ground squirrel (Menetes berdmorei) is a ground squirrel found in Southeast Asia, from the east of Myanmar to Vietnam.
-It is however absent on the Malay peninsula, as well as the islands.
+Berdmore's ground squirrel, Indochinese ground squirrel, or Berdmore's squirrel (Menetes berdmorei) is a ground squirrel found in Southeast Asia, from the east of Myanmar and Yunnan (southern China) to Vietnam and Cambodia.

 The squirrel has a grey-brown back and a white belly.
 Most striking are stripes on the side - on each side one beige and below a black stripe.
 The head is pointy, so this squirrel resembles a mouse or a treeshrew.
 Its length is 20 cm, not including the 15 cm long tail.